Electronic Cigarettes / Vapes: A-Z Glossary of Terms

 Vaping: the action of using or “smoking” an electronic cigarette.

-Vapour, or vapor cigarette: alternative name for the electronic cigarette, emphasizing the fact that it is harmless water vapour, rather than harmful tobacco smoke that is exhaled by the user.
+Vapour, or vapor cigarette: alternative name for the electronic cigarette, emphasising the fact that it is harmless water vapour, rather than harmful tobacco smoke that is exhaled by the user.

-Vegetable glycerol, vegetable glycerine or vg – a base ingredient of many brands of e-liquid and an alternative to propylene glycol (especially if users are allergic to use of the latter).
-It is reported that vg generates more vapour than propylene glycol but is less flavour-some and lacks some of its Throat Kick.
+Vegetable Glycerol, Vegetable Glycerine or VG – a base ingredient of many brands of e-liquid and an alternative to Propylene Glycol (especially if users are allergic to use of the latter).
+It is reported that VG generates more vapour than Propylene Glycol but is less flavour-some and lacks some of its Throat Kick.
 We tell you more about PG and VG in our Guide.

-Venting holes: small holes in the wall of a battery chamber, which allow the battery fumes and heat to escape in case of battery venting.
+Venting holes: small holes in the wall of a battery chamber or device, which allow the battery fumes and heat to escape in case of battery venting.